You've signed in with a UCLA undergraduate student account.

 This program is restricted to current University of California undergraduate students in the UC system-wide UC LEADS Program.
 In line with the goals of the two-year program, the 2nd summer research program seeks to develop the students by providing research and educational experiences to further prepare them to assume positions of leadership in academia, industry, government and public service.
 UC LEADS students who are considering UCLA for graduate studies/PhD should seriously consider applying to UCLA’s summer program as a way to familiarize themselves with the campus and to network with potential mentors.
 The UCLA UC LEADS Summer Program includes: GRE test preparation, workshops and seminars, and the opportunity to present summer research findings at the end of summer symposium/poster session.

-The SOMA-Neuroscience program supports a deeper Hispanic/LatinX participation in neuroscience, and ultimately the pursuit of a neuroscience doctoral degree.
-Each summer, we will select and invite a small group of interested students (3-7 students annually) from our partner Hispanic-Serving Institutions, or HSIs, for an 8-week summer immersive, in-person experience at UCLA to do research in a host laboratory.
+The UCLA-HSI Superior Opportunities to Maximizing Access (SOMA) to Neuroscience program supports a deeper Hispanic/LatinX participation in neuroscience, and ultimately the pursuit of a neuroscience doctoral degree.
+Each summer, we will select and invite a small group of interested students (3-7 students annually) from our partnering Hispanic-Serving Institutions (HSIs) for an 8-week summer immersive, in-person experience at UCLA to do research in a host laboratory.
 Open to undergraduate students.

 The requirements for acceptance into the program include:

-To learn more about this program please visit the website or contact the program director, Dr. Alicia Izquierdo (aizquie@psych.ucla.edu) and Larone Ellison (larone@lifesci.ucla.edu).
+Program website: https://bri.ucla.edu/undergraduate-summer-research-programs/uc-hsi-soma-summer To learn more about this program, please visit the website or contact Dr. Alicia Izquierdo (Program Director) at profizquierdobns@gmail.com.

 The UCLA-HBCU Neuroscience Pathways program is open to undergraduate students that attend historically black colleges and universities (HBCUs) in the United States.
 The goals of this program are: 1) to increase the impact on students and faculty at both HBCU partner institutions and UCLA and, 2) to incentivize quality mentorship of the interns in our UCLA host labs.
 We will engage in active research and teaching partnerships that accompany students before and beyond the 8-week internship at UCLA.

-A group of interested students, selected jointly by the HBCU partner institutions and UCLA will be invited to spend 8 weeks at UCLA doing research in an appropriate host laboratory.
+A group of interested students — selected jointly by the HBCU partner institutions and UCLA — will be invited to spend 8 weeks at UCLA doing research in an appropriate host laboratory.
 Ideally, the research at UCLA will be commensurate with the experience at the HBCU partner institution.
 We will engage in active research and teaching partnerships that accompany students before and beyond the 8-week internship at UCLA of mentorship in the lab.
 Interns will be mentored and trained by the faculty members who run the respective labs.
-Additionally, we will host one “chaperone” HBCU faculty member per year to accompany the student for the first week of the internship- which is intended to foster both scientific collaboration and quality mentoring.
-To incentivize graduate studies at UCLA for HBCU interns, the BRI will offer a full 5-year stipend annually for at least one student, annually, who applies for and is accepted by the NSIDP.
+Additionally, we will host one “chaperone” HBCU faculty member per year to accompany the student for the first week of the internship, which is intended to foster both scientific collaboration and quality mentoring.
+To incentivize graduate studies at UCLA for HBCU interns, the BRI will offer a full 5-year stipend (annually) for at least one student who applies for, and is accepted, by the NSIDP (graduate program in neuroscience).
 Furthermore, we will conduct outcome studies and publish them in a peer-reviewed journal, similar to other BRI outreach efforts.
-In short, we will take an innovative and holistic approach by providing not only a summer opportunity but by following the student before and after through online tools.
+In short, we will take an innovative and holistic approach by providing not only a summer opportunity, but by following the student before and after through online tools.

 The UCLA Neuroscience Scholars program is a 10-week intensive summer research training experience for exceptional UCLA sophomore and junior undergraduates that are committed to pursuing a graduate degree in neuroscience.
 Neuroscience Scholars will be paired with a UCLA faculty mentor based on their research interests.
 Students will conduct discovery research in the laboratories of their faculty mentors.
 The program also includes: on-campus housing, $5000 stipend, journal clubs, lunches with faculty, career development workshops, seminars, and poster presentations.